A Möbius transformation is a map of the form

 - Rotation: ,

 Exercise.
-Show that any Möbius transformation is a composition of these four operations.
+Show that any Möbius transformation is some composition of these operations.

 The Möbius transformations in fact form a group under composition which acts on .
 Moreover, we have a surjective homomorphism